barttermorshuizen/awesomeposter/docs/prd/epic-discovery-ingestion-normalization.md

 - Logging at each stage to support debugging and accuracy audits.

 ## Dependencies & Assumptions
-- Depends on client configuration epic for source lists.
+- Depends on client configuration epic for source lists and source-type metadata.
-- Utilizes existing datastore and background job infrastructure.
+- Utilizes existing datastore and background job infrastructure with pluggable fetch adapters.
-- Access to HTTP content is permitted by client agreements.
+- Access to HTTP content, RSS feeds, and YouTube APIs (indirect as needed) is permitted by client agreements.

 ## Risks & Mitigations
-- Source blocking due to aggressive crawling → respect robots.txt and configurable rate limits.
+- Source blocking or API quotas due to aggressive crawling → respect robots.txt, YouTube quota, and configurable rate limits with caching/backoff.
-- HTML changes breaking extraction → modular extractor with graceful degradation and alerts.
+- HTML/feed schema changes breaking extraction → modular extractor with graceful degradation and alerts.

 ## Definition of Done
 - Configured sources ingest on schedule and produce normalized items ready for scoring.